zarillion/handynotes-plugins/docs/core/nodes.md

 * `rewards` ([Reward](rewards.html)[ ])
   * List of rewards that are offered by the node.

-### Optional Display Properties
+### Optional Visibility Properties
-All Node classes support the following _optional_ properties that hide or show the node:
+All Node classes support the following _optional_ properties that affect a node's visibility:

 * `class` (string)
   * Only display this node if the character is this class.